Characters: Team Fortress 2 Defense

 - Glowing Eyes of Doom: Standard for all characters who get ÜberCharged, the Heavy gets to demonstrate it in "Meet the Medic".

-- Playing Poker With The Heavy: His appearance as a playable character in Poker Night at the Inventory is rather casual when compared to what he usually does.
+- Go-Karting with Bowser: His appearance as a playable character in Poker Night at the Inventory is rather casual when compared to what he usually does.

 - Good Old Fisticuffs: He practiced boxing back in school.
 It was either that or herding goats.
 He is not good with goats.